markburns/interactify/README.md

 Sometimes we want an interactor for each item in a collection.
 But it gets unwieldy.
-It was complex procedural code and is now broken into neat SRP classes (Single Responsibility Principle).
+It was complex procedural code and is now broken into neat [SRP classes](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 But there is still boilerplate and jumping around between files to follow the orchestration.
 It's easy to get lost in the orchestration code that occurs across say 7 or 8 files.